 Any personal information you provide will be used only for the purpose supplied.
 We will neither make attempts to identify individual visitors, nor associate the technical details listed above with any individual.
 It is our policy never to disclose such technical information in respect of individual website visitors to any third party unless obliged to disclose such information by a rule of law.
 The technical information will be used only by only for statistical and other administrative purposes.

-You should note that technical details, which we cannot associate with any identifiable individual, do not constitute ‘personal data’ for the purposes of the Data Protection Acts, 1988 – 2003.
+You should note that technical details, which we cannot associate with any identifiable individual, do not constitute ‘personal data’ for the purposes of GDPR.

 Cookies are small pieces of information, stored in simple text files, placed on your computer by a website.
 Some cookies can be read by the website on your subsequent visits.
 The information stored in a cookie may relate to your browsing habits on the webpage, or a unique identification number so that the website can ‘remember’ you on your return visit.
 Other cookies are deleted when you close your browser and only relate to the working of the website.
 Generally speaking, cookies do not contain personal information from which you can be identified, unless you have furnished such information to the website.